 1 large bunch dill, finely chopped in food processor or by hand, including stalks

 freshly ground black pepper

-Mix salt, sugar and and dill.
+Mix salt, sugar, pepper and dill.
 Place about a third in a large ceramic or glass dish about the size of the salmon fillets and spread out evenly.
 Then place one fillet on top.
 Sprinkle with another third of the salt/sugar mixture, then place the second fillet on top.
-Sprinkle with remaining mixture pressing it into the fish.
-As you go season each layer with freshly ground black pepper.
-Cover with plastic (I use a shower cap!) place a small chopping board and a weight such as a brick on top then refrigerate for 3-4 days to “cure” the fish.
-Each day turn the salmon over and rub the curing mixture in.
+Sprinkle with remaining mixture, pressing it into the fish.
+Cover with plastic, place a small chopping board and a weight such as a brick on top then refrigerate for 4-6 days to “cure” the fish.
+Each day turn the salmon over.

 Remove fillets and rinse off salt/sugar/dill mixture under the tap.
 Pat dry with paper towels.
 Wrap each fillet in plastic wrap and freeze until needed.
 I usually cut each fillet into 3 and wrap each piece individually before freezing, but a whole fillet looks more spectacular on a buffet table.
 Remove gravlax from the freezer and thaw a bit.
 Slice thinly on the diagonal while still slightly frozen, which makes it easier.
 Garnish with fresh dill and lemon wedges.
 Some people like to serve it with a few capers and slices of red onion.
 If liked serve with dark pumpernickel or rye bread and Sweet Mustard Sauce.